Railway flora

 The specific name is derived from the Latin murus (‘wall’), alluding to the fact that this plant often grows along stone fences and house walls.

-Hordeum murinum, together with Herb Robert (Geranium robertianum), Copenhagen Central Station, Denmark.
+Here, wall barley is growing together with Herb Robert (Geranium robertianum), Copenhagen Central Station, Denmark.
 (Photo copyright © by Kaj Halberg)

 Poa annua Annual meadow-grass

 This grass, in America commonly known as annual bluegrass, is native to a huge area, found from western Europe and northern Africa across Temperate Asia to the Pacific.
 It has also been spread to most other temperate and subtropical areas of the world, deliberately as a fodder plant, or accidentally.
-According to some authorities, this species may have originated as a hybrid between Poa supina and Poa infirma.
+According to some authorities, it may have originated as a hybrid between Poa supina and Poa infirma.

 Annual meadow-grass, Copenhagen Central Station, Denmark.
 The other plants are horsetail fleabane (Erigeron canadensis) and common sow-thistle (Sonchus oleraceus).
 (Photo copyright © by Kaj Halberg)